I Could Be with Anyone

 The title track was later covered by Manchester Orchestra on a split EP with Devine, entitled I Could Be the Only One.
-The band's lead vocalist Andy Hull describes the song as "...an incredibly real and painfully-depressing song.
-I've loved this tune since the moment I heard it."
+Manchester Orchestra's lead vocalist Andy Hull described the song as "an incredibly real and painfully-depressing song", saying "I've loved this tune since the moment I heard it".

-A full band version of "She Stayed as Steam" featured as a bonus track on international version of Brother's Blood and would later be released as the title track of the She Stayed as Steam EP.
+A full-band version of "She Stayed as Steam" featured as a bonus track on international versions of Brother's Blood, and were later released as the title track of the She Stayed as Steam EP.